Identifying performance obligations can become difficult when dealing with large, multifaceted

 DuPage LightCraft, an aircraft parts manufacturer, signed a contract with Kankakee Corporation, a metals broker, for eleven five-pound ingots of refined rhodium worth $1 million.
 DuPage plans on using this rhodium to manufacture turbine engine components.
 Before it delivers the rhodium, Kankakee must complete special insurance paperwork and file specific documentation with the government.
 Kankakee has engaged a local law firm to complete this paperwork.
 Because these costs merely facilitate the transaction and do not deliver any additional goods or services to DuPage, they are considered setup activities and are not considered performance obligations.

 Sometimes, an entity will provide incentives to “sweeten” a contract.
 These marketing incentives typically create a liability or an expense incidental to the contract.
-In order to be considered marketing incentives, the promised goods or services must be provided “independently of the contract they were designed to secure.”
-In other words, if the customer pays for a something – even implicitly – it is not a marketing incentive, but part of the contract as a promised good or service.
+To be considered marketing incentives, the promised goods or services must be provided “independently of the contract they were designed to secure.”
+In other words, if the customer pays for a something—even implicitly—it is not a marketing incentive, but part of the contract as a promised good or service.
 Examples of marketing incentives include customer loyalty points or “free” cell phones provided by a wireless carrier designed to entice a customer to sign a contract (ASC 606-10-25-17) (KPMG Issues-In-Depth – Revenue from Contracts with Customers).

 Brythia Corporation develops tactical weapons systems for law enforcement and military application.
 Recently, Brythia made an agreement with the Chicago Police Department (CPD) to deliver 1,000 specially outfitted and engraved Beretta 92 FS sidearms and 500 specially outfitted and engraved Mossberg M590 shotguns.